bmaluijb/azure-what-to-use-when/README.md

  - Visual Studio 2017
  - .NET Core 2.0
  - An Azure Service Bus account with one Queue, one Topic and two Subscriptions to that Topic
- - An Azure Cosmos DB account
+ - An Azure Cosmos DB account using the Table API

 And for the projects specifically:
  - BasicSendReceiveUsingQueueClient